FMC64/spp/README.md

 - `encoding_ucs2`: UCS-2, will yield an array of `unsigned(16)` wrapped into a `StringUtf16` object.
 Fixed-size characters, the code points are presented as-is in the array.
 - `ascii`: ASCII encoding, will yield an array of `unsigned(8)` wrapped into a `StringAscii` object.
 Only the ASCII table can be encoded within the literal.
 Fixed-size characters, the code points are presented as-is in the array.

+Both `StringUtf8` and `StringAscii` implement `StringU8NonZero`, which statically guarantees that no `u8` can encodes the code point sequence is zero.

 Note that none of these encodings present a null terminating character.
 The `toNullTerminated` method of these strings should be used to obtain a C (or similar)-compatible string.

 ### 2. Scope, assignment and evaluation